Asset Protection 101

 When dealing with rental property, transferring the property to a limited liability company (“LLC”) provides liability protection for its owners.
 What does that mean?
 Let’s say an event creating liability happens within the LLC.
 If another party sues based on that event and becomes a judgment creditor, that party would not be able to reach the personal assets (non-LLC assets) of the owner.

 What’s more, if the LLC owner is sued personally due to an event occurring outside the LLC, the judgment creditor could not take control of the LLC.
 Only the LLC itself is liable for the debts and liabilities incurred by the business—not the owners or managers.
 A creditor of a member of an LLC might be limited to a charging order.
 A charging order gives a creditor the right to receive any distributions that the owner of the interest would have received.
 Because the LLCs manager(s) determine if and when distributions are made, a charging order is not an attractive remedy to most creditors.
 The prospect of a charging order can often convince a creditor to settle on more reasonable terms than might otherwise be possible.

 Because of the protection against inside and outside liability, LLCs are effective personal asset protection tools for holding investment real estate and operating businesses.

-When a Grantor puts assets into a trust, they are no longer the owner.
+When a Grantor puts assets into an irrevocable trust, they are no longer the owner.
 Instead, the Trustee becomes the legal owner, and he or she must manage the assets according to the terms of the trust for the benefit of the beneficiaries, who are designated in the trust instrument.